-Dwight L. Allison, Jr., age 70.
+ALLISON] Dwight L. Allison, Jr., age 71.
 Since October 1986, Mr. Allison has been a private investor.
 From January 1977 to September 1986, Mr. Allison served in various senior executive positions (including Chairman and Chief Executive Officer, Vice Chairman and President) with The Boston Company, a trust, banking and financial management firm.
-He is also a director of Mellon Financial Corporation.
 He has been a director of Avery Dennison Corporation since October 1990.
 Mr. Allison also served as a director of Dennison Manufacturing Company from 1974 to October 1990.
 His present term expires in 2002.

+KENT

-[PHOTO OF KENT KRESA]
+KRESA]

-Kent Kresa, age 61.
+Kent Kresa, age 62.
 Since October 1990, Mr. Kresa has been Chairman, President and Chief Executive Officer of Northrop Grumman Corporation, an aeronautical and defense systems manufacturer.
 From 1987 to September 1990, Mr. Kresa served as President and Chief Operations Officer of Northrop Corporation.
-He is also a director of Atlantic Richfield Corporation.
+He is also a director of Northrop Grumman Corporation.
 He has been a director of Avery Dennison Corporation since February 1999.
 His present term expires in 2002.